Null hypersurfaces and trapping horizons: General setup on null hypersurfaces

 \end{lemma} \begin{proof} Let $\st_1:=-\sS_1\!\!I+\sn:\Gamma(TM)\to\Gamma(TM)$ be the first Newton transformation of $\sn$, as defined in \cite{AF}.
 By the Lemma \ref{tildeg}, $\widetilde{g}$ is a non-degenerate metric on $M$ and it is easy to check that the precedent frame $\{\sE_0=\xi,\sE_1,\ldots,\sE_n\}$ is an $\widetilde{g}-$orthonormal frame.
 Hence,

 For $U\in\Gamma(TM)$, using covariant derivative formula (\ref{met}) one has

 Using Gauss-Codazzi equation (\ref{ge3}), one has Above relation becomes

-Using the above Lemma and taking $U=\xi$, one obtains (\ref{ric}). \end{proof} Equation (\ref{ric}) is called null Raychaudhuri equation.
-Since $\sn$ is diagonalizable, and in a space form $\overline{Ric}(\xi,\xi)=0$, the following result holds. \begin{theorem} A null hypersurface $(M,g)$ of a semi-Riemannian space form $(\Bm(c),\bg)$ is totally geodesic if and only if it is minimal. \end{theorem} A consequence of this result is that if a semi-Riemannian manifold $\Bm$ admits a null hypersurface which is minimal but not totally geodesic then, $\Bm$ does not have constant sectional curvature.
-Recall that a semi-Riemannian manifold satisfies the null (resp. the reverse null) convergence condition if $\overline{Ric}(V )\geq0$ (resp. $\overline{Ric}(V )\leq0$) for any null vector field V. More generally, we have the following result.
+Using the above Lemma and taking $U=\xi$, one obtains (\ref{ric}). \end{proof} Equation (\ref{ric}) is called null Raychaudhuri's equation.
+Since $\sn$ is diagonalizable, and $\overline{Ric}(\xi,\xi)=0$ when sectional curvature is constant, the following result holds. \begin{theorem}[\cite{AF}] A null hypersurface $(M,g)$ of a semi-Riemannian manifold $(\Bm(c),\bg)$ with constant sectional curvature $c$ is totally geodesic if and only if it is minimal. \end{theorem}

-\begin{theorem} Let $M$ be a null hypersurface of a semi-Riemannian manifold satisfying the null convergence condition.
-Then, $M$ is totally geodesic if and only if $M$ is minimal. \end{theorem}
+Prove of this theorem is straightforward from null Raychaudhuri's equation \eqref{ric}.
+A consequence of this result is that if a semi-Riemannian manifold $\Bm$ admits a null hypersurface which is minimal but not totally geodesic then, $\Bm$ does not have constant sectional curvature.
+For the end of this section, we assume that $(\Bm,\bg)$ is a spacetime and $\xi$ is past-directed.
+If one assumes in addition that Einstein's equation $\overline{Ric}-\frac12\overline{\mathbf{R}}\bg=8\pi\mathbf{T}$ holds, then In Raychaudhuri's equation one can replace the Ricci tensor by the energy-momentum tensor to get

+From this equation, one sees that if the null energy condition holds (thus $\mathbf{T}(v,v)\geq0$ for any null vector field $v$), then $M$ is totally geodesic if and only if $M$ is minimal.
+This is a well-known result \cite{GJ}.
+A variant of this theorem is the null splitting theorem of Gregory J. Galloway \cite{gregory2000} where the null energy condition is taken as $\overline{Ric}(v,v)\geq0$.